-There are four sections in the entrance exam: English language, Greek language, Mathematics and Non-verbal Reasoning.
+There are four sections in the entrance exam: English language, Greek language (if native language), Mathematics and Non-verbal Reasoning.

-The exam is held at Xenion High School in spring of the year of entrance, usually in early April.
+The exam is held at Xenion High School in spring of the year of entrance, usually end of March.

 Candidates are assigned a personal number and this all that appears on their papers.
 Markers have no indication of the identity of candidates and all exam papers are kept in the school’s safe both before and after the exam.